BSE on MoS2: solvers

 BSE optical absortion spectra of monolayer MoS2 obtained with three different diagonalization schemes.

-This spectra are far from being numerically converged, but we still see the main excitonic features of MoS2: two starting peaks at low energy (A and B exciton - the energy difference between them depends on the strength of spin-orbit interaction) and a large resonance at higher energy, above the quasiparticle band gap.
+This spectra are far from being numerically converged, but we can already see the main excitonic features of MoS2: two initial peaks at low energy (A and B exciton - the energy difference between them depends on the strength of the spin-orbit interaction) and a large resonance at higher energy, above the quasiparticle band gap.

-Furthermore, we see how the haydock and diago solutions basically coincide.
-The slepc solution, given that we used only the first 10 states, will cut the spectrum off when they run out: here we see only the first two peaks.
+Furthermore, we see that the haydock and diago solutions basically coincide.
+The slepc solution, given that we included only the first 10 states, will cut the spectrum off when they run out: here only the first two peaks are reproduced.

 Note